AdobeDocs/experience-platform.en/help/destinations/catalog/cloud-storage/workflow.md

 ## Activate segments {#activate-segments}

-See [Activate audience data to batch profile-based destinations](../../ui/activate-batch-profile-destinations.md) for information about the segment activation workflow.
+See [Activate audience data to batch profile export destinations](../../ui/activate-batch-profile-destinations.md) for information about the segment activation workflow.